pelletier/go-toml/README.md

 ### Strict mode

-`Decoder` can be set to "strict mode", which makes it error when some parts of the TOML document was not prevent in the target structure.
+`Decoder` can be set to "strict mode", which makes it error when some parts of the TOML document was not present in the target structure.
 This is a great way to check for typos.
 [See example in the documentation][strict].

 [strict]: https://pkg.go.dev/github.com/pelletier/go-toml/v2#example-Decoder.DisallowUnknownFields